weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-ollama.md

 ## Model license(s)

 The `text2vec-ollama` module uses various models though Ollama.
-Please refer to the respective documentation for Ollama and the specific model for more information on their respective licenses.
+See the respective documentation for Ollama and the specific model for more information on their respective licenses.

 It is your responsibility to evaluate whether the terms of its license(s), if any, are appropriate for your intended use.